Fort Boyard (game show): Proposed versions and pilots

 In December 2005, it was reported that French producers Adventure Line Productions were in final talks with around three Indian broadcasters to bring the format to the country; however in the end this did not happen.
 In October 2010, it was reported that Brazil and Tunisia had signed on for filming in 2011.
 However, no series was later produced for either country.
 In December 2012, Ukrainian channel ICTV announced they were due to film the country's second season of the show.
 However, for unknown reasons, the filming did not take place.
 A Chinese version of the show was confirmed to be filmed in mid-September 2015, however it was later cancelled due to censorship worries.
+Negotiations were held in 2016 with broadcasters in Australia, Brazil and China.

 Impacts of the COVID-19 pandemic

 In 2020, due to the COVID-19 pandemic, no foreign countries chose to film its own version.
 Six countries were initially expected to attend that year, including Sweden, Morocco, Russia and Denmark.
 This marked the first and only year to date in which only the French version was filmed.
-Sweden, Morocco, Ukraine and the Pan-African versions cancelled filming for 2021 because of the health constraints linked to the pandemic, however, Norway and Poland confirmed that they would return alongside Denmark and Russia.
+Broadcasters from Sweden, Morocco, Ukraine and the Pan-African versions cancelled filming for 2021 because of the health constraints linked to the pandemic, however, those from Norway and Poland confirmed that they would return alongside Denmark and Russia.

+Suspension of Russian version

+Since March 2022, due to the Russian invasion of Ukraine, Banijay has suspended licensing of new formats for the Russian market and has ceased production of several programs resulting in the cancellation of the Russian version.
+In June 2025, it was announced that a game show heavily inspired on the French format would be filmed at Fort Alexander, a similarly designed fortress on an artificial island in the Gulf of Finland near Saint Petersburg and Kronstadt, with filming also taking place at Fort Constantin on Kotlin Island in late August after the main restoration work is completed and would premiere in the fall on STS.
+In September 2025, it was announced that actor Alexander Petrov would be hosting the 11-episode series.

+André Bouchet, known for his role as Passe-Partout, visited Fort Alexander in August 2019; Bouchet's visit was part of a press event to promote the new Russian series of Fort Boyard that year on STS.